-Silence followed.
-Leaves rustled.
-That same crow continued to caw.
-Then Mock clutched at his side, warm blood welling through his fingers.
-The sword slipped from his grasp and he fell to his knees, bowing over Croki’s headless body as blood pumped from his stump onto the groundcover, filling the air with the scent of iron.
+Mock clutched at his side, warm blood welling through his fingers.
+The sword slipped from his grasp and he fell to his knees, bowing over Croki’s headless body as blood pumped from the dead man’s stump.

 Grinda dropped to her knees beside him.
 She touched his bloodied hand as it gripped his wound, then looked up at him in despair.
 He shook his head.
 ‘I am strong.’
 He gently touched her between the legs.
 ‘Hurt—?’
 He almost choked on the word.

 She shook her head.
 And he knew the truth of it; his fingers came away dry.
 No new blood.
 No rape.
 He grabbed the back of her neck and pushed his face against hers in relief.
 ‘Grinda.’

 They had to flee before his other brothers realised what had happened.
 He wasn’t concerned about revenge—none of them would care about Croki—but if they knew Mock was injured, there was nothing stopping them from slaughtering him and taking Grinda for their own.